-Cord-cutters can watch the NHL Network without cable using one of the following seven options: Sling TV, AT&T TV Now, and NHL.tv.
+Cord-cutters can watch the NHL Network without cable using one of the following seven options: Sling TV and AT&T TV Now.
+If you want additional NHL content beyond what’s available through NHL Network, you may want to also subscribe to NHL.tv.
 In this article, we’ll help you decide which streaming option is best for the NHL Network.
 Let’s get started.Keep reading to get the details about watching NHL Network in 2019 live in 2019, or click the banner below to use our Cord-Cutter Express tool.
 Just answer a few quick questions and we'll match you to the perfect streaming service, taking into account all of your watching preferences.

 We’ll match you to the best live TV streaming service in under 5 minutes.Start Now